If you’ve been thinking about buying your first home, now could be a great time to take the plunge.

 Another advantage to starting early is that you’ll have more time to pay down outstanding balances, which may also improve your score.

 Before you download your real estate app of choice and start spending every Sunday at open houses, it’s helpful at this point to explore just how much house you can afford.
+Utilizing a home affordability calculator can help estimate the cost of purchasing a home and the monthly payment.
 That’s where mortgage pre-qualification comes in.

 After entering just a few pieces of information, you can get an idea of the loan amount and interest rates you’re likely to see when you eventually apply for a loan.
 While a pre-qualification isn’t as formal as a pre-approval (more on that below), it will help you keep your initial search confined to only homes in your estimated range (and SoFi’s mortgage pre-qualification takes only two minutes with no impact on your credit score)*.